Silver Centenary

 The Silver Centenary is a biplane which was built in Beverley, Western Australia between 1929 and 1930 by a local named Selby Ford.
-Plans for the plane, which was named in honour of Western Australia's 1929 centenary, were drawn to scale on the floor of the Beverley powerhouse which Ford owned.
-The aircraft made its inaugural flight on 1 July 1930 and was flown for the next 18 months, but after Ford proved unable to provide the authorities with blue prints and technical specifications, it was mothballed in 1933.
+Plans for the aircraft, which was named in honour of Western Australia's 1929 centenary, were drawn to scale on the floor of the Beverley powerhouse which Ford owned.
+The aircraft made its inaugural flight on 1 July 1930, and was flown for the next 18 months, but after Ford proved unable to provide the authorities with blueprints and technical specifications, it was mothballed in 1933.

 Overview

 For the next thirty years, the aircraft hung from the roof of the Beverley powerhouse.
-After Ford's death from a car accident in 1963, the people of Beverley created an aviation museum with the Silver Centenary as the featured piece.
+After Ford's death from a car accident in 1963, the people of Beverley created an Aviation museum with the Silver Centenary as the featured piece.

-In 2006, Ford's grandson Rod Edwards retrieved the plane from the museum to enable restoration, which caused much concern to the people of Beverley.
-As part of the restoration, Mr Edwards decided to obtain airworthy certification for the plane, and in August 2007 the Silver Centenary received its airworthy certificate 77 years after it was originally built.
+In 2006, Ford's grandson Rod Edwards retrieved the aircraft from the museum to enable restoration, which caused much concern to the people of Beverley.
+As part of the restoration, Mr Edwards decided to obtain airworthy certification for the aircraft.
+In August 2007, the Silver Centenary received its airworthy certificate 77 years after it was originally built.

 Construction

 Original plans for the Silver Centenary were sketched in chalk on the floor of the Beverley powerhouse in 1928, and from these plans templates were made.
 With the help of the local butcher Tom Shackles, the frame was crafted out of spruce and maple timber.
 Tom's sister Elsie sewed all the fabric for the aircraft.
-As the plane took shape resembling that of a Tiger Moth, Ford undertook an Australia wide search for an engine.
-During the Western Australian Centenary Air Race in 1929 a competitor crashed in Baandee 120 km from Beverley, and Ford purchased the undamaged engine for £170.
-This purchase was mentioned in a Sydney Newspaper which brought the project to the attention of the Civil Aviation Authority (CAA), who sent WA aviation inspector Jim Collopy to inspect the work:
+As the biplane took shape resembling that of a Tiger Moth, Ford undertook an Australia wide search for an engine.
+During the Western Australian Centenary Air Race in 1929, a competitor crashed in Baandee 120 km from Beverley, and Ford purchased the undamaged engine for £170.
+This purchase was mentioned in a Sydney Newspaper, which brought the project to the attention of the Civil Aviation Authority (CAA), who sent WA aviation inspector Jim Collopy to inspect the work:

 Ford and Shackles have had no aircraft experience, and their knowledge of aerodynamics and aircraft design is very limited, and taking this into account they have made a very good effort.
 The building of the machine was so far advanced that a detailed inspection of every component and assembly was practically impossible, as there was not a single sketch, drawing or diagram to assist one in the inspection of assemblies already built up.